TalesOfArboria/NucleusFramework/README.md

  * Provide a centralized framework for common plugin utilities and services.
  * Reduce the amount of redundant code in plugins.
  * Speed up plugin development by abstracting common plugin features.
- * Maintain a balance between an API for versatility and a predictable foundation for stability.
  * Create a user command interface that has commonality that users can learn to recognize.
- * Reduce server operator work by centralizing features that are used across plugins while not forcing plugin designers to use the centralized features.
+ * Reduce server operator work by centralizing features that are used across plugins.

 ## Wiki
 The [wiki](https://github.com/JCThePants/NucleusFramework/wiki) is under slow development due to the fact that NucleusFramework is not yet finished.